 Deciding to protect those who depend on us with a sufficient amount of life insurance protection is a responsible and caring act.
 Life insurance can provide those who are left behind with a lifetime of financial security.
-This booklet offers straightforward information and practical advice about life insurance and the purchasing process.
-This booklet offers straightforward information and practical advice about life insurance and the purchasing process.

 Life insurance is an important part of a complete financial portfolio.
 Learning basic life insurance facts will help you make an informed decision about the type and the amount of life insurance that you need.

 When you buy life insurance, you enter into a contract with an insurance company that promises to provide your beneficiaries with a certain amount of money upon your death.
 In return, you make periodic payments, called premiums.
 The premium amount is based on factors such as your age, gender, medical history, and the dollar amount of life insurance you purchase.

 In the event of your passing, life insurance provides money directly to your beneficiaries.
 They can use the money for whatever they want, such as:

 - Funding a child’s education